TMJ and Sleep

 - Dietary Changes – Eating soft foods may give your jaw time to heal from minor injuries on its own.
 Sometimes the jaw problem is no big deal, but overuse aggravates the condition until it becomes chronic.
 You may have to trade in that bagel in the morning for some scrambled eggs for a few days, but you should be back to harder foods soon enough.

-- Resting the Jaw – Eating isn’t the only time the jaw gets overused.
-Try to avoid things that overwork the jaw or stretch the mouth wide like yawning, chewing gum, singing loudly, or yelling.
+- Resting the Jaw – Try to avoid things that overwork the jaw or stretch the mouth wide like yawning, chewing gum, singing loudly, or yelling.

 - Maintain Proper Posture – Misalignments of the upper neck can affect jaw position and lead to pain.
 Again, watch out for habits like holding a phone with your shoulder as this type of posture can lead to increased pain.

 - Destress – Sometimes jaw pain is the result of subconsciously clenching the jaw over and over throughout the day.
-This is usually stress related, so reducing stress can be a big factor in reducing jaw pain.
+This is usually stress related, so reducing stress can be a big factor in reducing pain and relaxing your jaw.
+Relaxation techniques may also be helpful.

-How to Find Relief from TMJ Problems Naturally
+How to Find Relief from TMJ and Sleep Problems Naturally

 A mild case of TMJ pain may respond to things such as a change in diet to softer foods and gentle massage of the jaw.
 However, the problems described above reveal a more serious problem with the joint and surrounding nerves and soft tissue.
 Some further recommendations include gently stretching the neck and working at improving posture.
 What does the neck have to do with the jaw?